Richard Templeton Smith (1947- )

 Investec Cape Town Art Fair, EBONY/CURATED, Cape Town, South Africa

-Ed Cross Fine Art, London Art Fair, London, UK
+London Art Fair, Ed Cross Fine Art, London, United Kingdom

 SAADA Art Fair, EBONY/CURATED, Cape Town, South Africa